An extension module for click to enable registering CLI commands via setuptools entry-points.

 Best Practices and Extra Credit

-Opening a CLI to plugins encourages other developers to independently extend functionality independently but their is no guarantee these new features will be “on brand”.
+Opening a CLI to plugins encourages other developers to independently extend functionality independently but there is no guarantee these new features will be “on brand”.
 Plugin developers are almost certainly already using features in the core package the CLI belongs to so defining commonly used arguments and options in one place lets plugin developers reuse these flags to produce a more cohesive CLI.
 If the CLI is simple maybe just define them at the top of yourpackage/cli.py or for more complex packages something like yourpackage/cli/options.py.
 These common options need to be easy to find and be well documented so that plugin developers know what variable to give to their sub-command’s function and what object they can expect to receive.
 Don’t forget to document non-obvious callbacks.

 Keep in mind that plugin developers also have access to the parent group’s ctx.obj, which is very useful for passing things like verbosity levels or config values around to sub-commands.